Abdul Kader Siddique

-Abdul Kader Siddique (Note: আবদুল কাদের সিদ্দিকী) is a Bangladeshi politician.
+Bangabir Abdul Kader Siddique (Note: আবদুল কাদের সিদ্দিকী) is a Bangladeshi politician and warlord.
 He served as a Mukti Bahini commander, and organizer of the Bangladesh War of Independence.
 He fought with an estimated 17,000-strong guerrilla force in the Tangail region against the Pakistan Army.
 The army was called Kaderia Bahini (Kader's Army).
 At the end of the war in 1971, Siddique's forces entered Dhaka along with the Indian forces, signaling the end of the war.
-He was awarded Bir Uttom by the Government of Bangladesh.
+He was awarded Bir Uttom by the government of Bangladesh.
 Since 1999, he has been serving as the leader of his newly formed party, the Krishak Sramik Janata League.

-Career
+Early life and education

+Abdul Kader Siddique's ancestral home is located in the village of Chhatihati, within the Kalihati Upazila of Tangail District.
+He was born to Abdul Ali Siddique and Latifa Siddique.
+Siddique received his primary education at his local village school and the Tangail PTI Training School.
+He completed his secondary education at Shibnath High School and Vivekananda High School.
+He later attended Government Maulana Mohammad Ali College in Kagmari for his higher secondary and undergraduate studies.
+Although he studied at M.M.
+Ali College, his student political activities were primarily centered around Government Saadat College in Karatia Union.

+Military career

+East Bengal Regiment

+While still a student, he enlisted in the East Bengal Regiment of the Pakistan Army.
+Following the completion of his training and a brief period of service, he resigned from the military in 1967 to resume his formal education.

 Bangladesh Liberation War

-During the Bangladesh war of independence, he formed the Kaderia Bahini to fight against the Pakistan military.
-The Kaderia Bahini, as it is said, had approximately 17 thousand personnel.
+During the Bangladesh Liberation War, he formed the Kaderia Force and fought against the Pakistani military.
+The Kaderia Force, as it is said, had approximately 17 thousand personnel.
 He was loyal to Sheikh Mujibur Rahman.